sunchaserinfo/wp-libravatar-replace/src/readme.txt

 </p>

 <p>
-<b>Warning!</b> The plugin is incompatible with it's predecessor, the Libravatar plugin.
+<b>Warning!</b> The plugin is incompatible with it's predecessor, the <b>Libravatar</b> plugin.
 Please remove or disable it before installing this plugin.
 </p>

 == Installation ==